Josh Bell Player Props: Guardians vs. Tigers

 - Bell is hitting .190 with five doubles, a home run and 11 walks.

-- He has gone deep in one of 15 games, and in 1.4% of his plate appearances.
+- He has hit a home run in one of 15 games, and in 1.4% of his plate appearances.

-- He has scored a run in four of 15 games so far this season.
+- He has scored in four of 15 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.